Secodis/TSS-WEB/Controls/SSDLC_Secure-Operation.md

 ## {{site.TITLE_SSDLC_SECOP_MONITORING}}
 For *risk class >= [HIGH]*:

-1. **Monitoring:** Possible security incidents MUST be continuously monitored.
+1. **Monitor:** Possible security incidents MUST be continuously monitored.
 For instance:
     - Potential account abuse or system compromise
     - Failures in security controls or tests
     - Use or assignment of critical security permissions
     - Potential Denial of Service (DoS) conditions
     - Critical security findings on production systems.

-2. **Alerting:** Alerting procedures for potential critical security events SHOULD be implemented.
+2. **Alert:** Alerting procedures for potential critical security events SHOULD be implemented.

-3. **SIEM Integration:** Logs MUST be shipped to a SIEM system.
+3. **Integrate SIEM:** Logs MUST be shipped to a SIEM system.

 ## {{site.TITLE_SSDLC_SECOP_MAINTANENCE}}